 We’re already funding exciting research – join us!

 RISA collaborates with both research generators and research users to identify innovations and bring them to fruition.
 RISA equips Grantee institutions and organisations with the evidence, training, and technical support necessary to identify and scale appropriate, commercially viable innovations.
-During its inception phase in late 2021 to early 2022, RISA has already established the programme in four priority countries, Kenya, Ghana, Nigeria and South Africa, and awarded ten priority projects.
+During its inception phase in late 2021 to early 2022, RISA established the programme in four priority countries, Kenya, Ghana, Nigeria and South Africa, and awarded ten priority projects.